 The issuer entered into two swaps to hedge against the fixed-floating interest rate mismatch.
-While it receives fixed instalments, its obligations under the notes are linked to one-month Euribor, the latter being determined in accordance with the provisions in the transaction documents described in Rated Notes above.
+While it receives fixed instalments, its obligations under the notes are linked to one-month Euribor, the latter being determined in accordance with the provisions in the transaction documents set out in the Rated Notes section above.